northstowekarate/northstowekarate.github.io/posts/2025/01/08/index.md

 ## Kumite (sparring)

 We then partnered up and practiced blocking each others punches using outside block to deflect the punches.
+Kime is used here too!

 ## [Kata (forms)](/kata/heian/)

 We then went through kihon kata, the first of the kata.
+Kime applies to kata too!

 ## The three K's of karate

 Kihon, kumite and kata make up the foundations of karate, and tonight we practiced all 3.
-Kime applies to kata too!
 You can find out more about lessons formats on our [What to Expect page](/training/whattoexpect/)

 ## Seiza